 We user tested prototypes twice.
 The first session was to gauge user response to three possible IA maps we were considering based on analytics, our hypotheses, and newsroom asks.
 I made bare bones InVision prototypes for this session.

 Two months later, we tested the tweaked version with the stylistic changes we also wanted to make.
-That time, I made a high fidelity prototype with transitions, animations and other scroll-based functions using Framer.
+That time, I made a high fidelity prototype with transitions, animations and other gesture-based actions using Framer.

 The designs are complete, and I'm currently cleaning up Sketch symbols and styles and adding them to InVision DSM, a new design system management software that I want to use to help centralize the main design components for this app, as well as the colors, font styles, and spacing to keep things uniform.